 I completed my Bachelor’s degree in Biomedical Science at International Islamic University Malaysia (IIUM), Malaysia.
 I realised I have keen interest in Neuroscience which then I decided to do Master’s degree in Neuroscience at King’s College London, UK.
 Doing master’s degree further sparked my interest in the study of neurodegenerative diseases which takes me to pursue PhD here in Niccoli Lab.
 I am investigating the toxicity associated with the hexanucleotide repeat expansion found in the C9orf72 (C9) gene which is commonly found in FTD/ALS and use Drosophila as an animal model system.

 During my undergraduate study at the University of Edinburgh, I got fascinated by the molecular mechanisms underlying the pathogenesis of neurodegenerative diseases.
-For my MRes project, I am exploring the role of ketone body metabolism in the development of Frontotemporal Dementia and Amyotrophic Lateral Sclerosis.
+For my PhD project, I am exploring the role of metformin as a therapeutics for Alzheimer's disease.

 I graduated in 2021 with a Bachelor's degree in Neuroscience from King's College London, where I developed a keen interest in elucidating the molecular and cellular mechanisms that underlie neurodegeneration.
 Seeing as Drosophila are such a powerful model system, responsible for numerous key developments, I was eager to work with them in the study of neurodegeneration.
 This led me to discover and join the Niccoli lab for my MRes project, where I am currently working on identifying the neuronal and glial populations that are vulnerable and resistant to C9orf72-associated toxicity